Great Wrath: Enslavement

 The Russian military abducted and enslaved a number of people, many of whom were trafficked via Russia and the Crimean slave trade to Persia and the Middle East, where blonde people were exotic; between 20,000 and 30,000 people are estimated to have been abducted and about a quarter of the Finnish farm houses were reportedly empty at the end of the occupation.

 Between 10,000 and 20,000 people were taken to serve as slave labourers during the building of Saint Petersburg.
 Approximately 2,000 men were forcibly enlisted in the Russian army, but many women and children were also abducted as serfs or sex slaves by Russian officers, who in some cases sold them on to the Crimean slave trade; about 4,600 people, the majority of whom were children, were abducted from Ostrobothnia and Eastern Finland.

 Many of the Swedish citizens captured and sold by Russian soldiers ended up via the Crimean slave trade in the slave market of Constantinople, where the Swedish ambassador to Constantinople managed to buy the freedom of some, many of whom were women.

+A Bayesian reconstruction of Finland’s population gives an estimated total of 383 000 inhabitants in 1721 (95 % credibility interval 333 000–428 000), and if around 30 000 people were taken as slaves during the Great Northern War and the Great Wrath, this would correspond to roughly 7–9 % of the Finnish population at that time.

 Annika Svahn, Kustaa Lillbäck and (likely) Afrosinya are examples of Finnish people abducted by the Russians during the Great Wrath.

 Consequences

 It took several decades for the Finnish population and economy to recover after the peace in 1721.
 At that point, Finland was scourged again during the Russo-Swedish War of 1741–1743, although less devastatingly.
-Ostrobothnia was destroyed to create a 100 km buffer zone of wasteland.